 Congratulations on your decision to attend Eastern University.
 EU is a vibrant, compassionate, Christian academic community committed to faith, reason, and justice in service to God and the world.
-Having been at Eastern for 26 years serving as a faculty member, department chair, and division executive director, I am honored to serve as the 10th President of Eastern University.
+Having been at Eastern since 1992 serving as a faculty member, department chair, and division executive director, I am honored to serve as the 10th President of Eastern University.